geoff-m/stringpool/Readme.md

 which makes `visit_chunks` no better than the char iterator approach.
 But the opposite is more likely, i.e. that you will get a small number of chunks, including the ideal case of just a single chunk containing the entire string.

+As an alternative to `visit_chunks`, you can use the iterators provided by `begin_chunk` and `rbegin_chunk` to achieve the same effect.
+Note that while `rbegin_chunk` presents the chunks in reverse order, the char content within each chunk is not reversed.

 #### Example using `write`
 Consider the following example, in which we want to write an interned string to a file using POSIX `write`.